Tilt Ya Head Back: Background and composition

 "Tilt Ya Head Back" was written by Nelly, Dorian Moore, Tegemold Newton, Curtis Mayfield and produced by Doe Mo' Beats.
-The producer of the song confirmed that it was originally meant for Nelly and Britney Spears, however Spears' record label Jive Records rejected the idea because they thought the song was "too urban", even though Spears wanted to do it.
+The producer of the song confirmed that it was originally meant for Nelly and Britney Spears, however Spears' record label Jive Records rejected the idea because they thought the song was "too urban."
 Following Spears, Janet Jackson and Christina Aguilera were approached to appear on "Tilt Ya Head Back", and the final choice was Aguilera.
+A demo recorded by Spears leaked in 2016.

 "Tilt Ya Head Back" is a pop and hip hop number, which features elements from jazz and soul.
 The song is written in the key of F major with a moderate fast tempo of 116 beats per minute.
 It features "blasts" of brass and a bassline sample of Curtis Mayfield's "Superfly", and thus Mayfield was credited as a co-writer of the track.
 Joe Muggs from The Daily Telegraph noted that the duo's vocals are similar to "old-school soul voices of Ron Isley and Anthony Hamilton."